 Ana Willem is a graduate of the Rhode Island School of Design (Industrial Design) where she specialized in sustainable systems design.
 She brings with her 10 years of experience with technology and information systems design and development, and 15 years of design experience.

 Ana is an information technologist and project manager who specializes in creating websites, databases and integrated software flows for small businesses and non-profits.
-Among other organizations, Ana has worked with TechSoup Global, Bioneers, the Institute of American Indian Arts, the Southern Center for Human Rights, the United States Social Forum, the Metro Atlanta Taskforce for the Homeless, and Alternate ROOTS.
+Among other organizations, Ana has worked with the Environmental Defense Fund, CivicActions, TechSoup Global, Bioneers, the Institute of American Indian Arts, the Southern Center for Human Rights, the United States Social Forum, the Metro Atlanta Taskforce for the Homeless, and Alternate ROOTS to name a few.